 Imagine traveling in a boat that has a small hole at the bottom.
 The boat is slowly filling with water, and unless you do something to fix that hole, it will eventually sink, taking you with it.
 Similarly, if left unchecked, revenue leakages can cause your profits to drop significantly and leave your business struggling without capital.

-In professional services organizations/industry, revenue leaks often go unnoticed until their impact has become enormous.
+In professional services organizations, revenue leaks often go unnoticed until their impact has become enormous.
 Most businesses are not even aware that they exist at all.
 These leaks are difficult to identify and control because organizations do not have the proper tools or mechanisms to point out the bleeding areas.

 Why do Revenue Leakages happen?

-The preliminary step towards restricting revenue leaks starts with understanding how they happen in the first place.
+The preliminary step towards restricting revenue leaks starts with understanding how it happen in the first place.
 Knowing the potential vulnerabilities in your system and processes can help you minimize the loss that you are likely to incur due to revenue leakage.

 Here are some prevalent causes of revenue leakages –